 Have you ever had that feeling when riding your bike where you’re frantically trying to push the pedals, but it feels as though it’s stuck in mud?
 You look down and see your tyre flattened against the concrete.
 Disaster!
 You have a flat tyre.
 So, do you know how to pump up your tyres to get going again?
-Over time, tyres can lose air due to wear and tear so it’s important that you know how to re-inflate them so you can enjoy your bicycle rides just like you used to, without any complications.
+Over time, tyres can lose air due to wear and tear so it’s important that you know how to pump up your bike tyres so you can enjoy your bicycle rides just like you used to, without any complications.

 First, you will need to make sure you don’t need to change the tyre due to a puncture or any other damage to your bicycle.
 If you are sure that it is just a case of needing to re-inflate the tyre, then you can follow our process below.